Introduction

 6. iOSSnapshotTestCase

-Created by Jonathan Dann and Todd Krabach, iOSSnapshotTestCase was previously known as FBSnapshotTestCase and developed within Facebook – although Uber now maintains it.
-The tool uses the visual testing structure, where test screenshots are compared with baseline images of the UI.
+Jonathan Dann and Todd Krabach created iOSSnapshotTestCase, previously known as FBSnapshotTestCase, and originally developed it within Facebook—though Uber now maintains it.
+This tool follows a visual testing structure, comparing test screenshots with baseline images of the UI.

 iOSSnapshotTestCase uses tools like Core Animation and UIKit to generate screenshots of an iOS interface.
 These are then compared to specimen images in a repository.
 The test inevitably fails if the snapshots do not match.